KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.fs[x;y]`

+Where

-Where `x` is a unary function and `y` is a filepath, loops through `y` (grabbing conveniently sized lumps of complete `"\n"`-delimited records) and applies function `x` to each record.
+-   `x` is a unary value
+-   `y` is a filepath

+loops through `y` (grabbing conveniently sized lumps of complete `"\n"`-delimited records) and applies `x` to each record.
 This enables you to implement a streaming algorithm to load a large CSV file into an on-disk database without holding the data in memory all at once.

-For example, assume that the file potamus.csv contains the following:
+For example, assume that the file `potamus.csv` contains the following:

 ```csv
 Take, a,   hippo, to,   lunch, today,        -1, 1941-12-07